 And, if that’s not enough, you can create personalized “out of stock” messages to keep your audience checking back for your next shipment.

-PrestaShop offers users a cohesive dashboard which allows you to track the inventory of each product in your catalog.
+PrestaShop offers users a cohesive dashboard that allows you to track the inventory of each product in your catalog.
 From that dashboard, you can create individual supplier profiles and associate them with individual products.
 And, if you truly want to keep your affairs in order, you can even get an overview of suppliers and manufacturers with filters and sorting orders.

 With PrestaShop, your store is completely customizable.
-From the display of the products to how they’re organized in your store, the checkout page - you name it, PrestaShop lets you customize it.Furthermore, the open source eCommerce platform allows you to enable SSL giving your customers peace of mind that they’re shopping on a safe website.
+From the display of the products to how they’re organized in your store, the checkout page - you name it, PrestaShop lets you customize it.Furthermore, the open-source eCommerce platform allows you to enable SSL giving your customers peace of mind that they’re shopping on a safe website.